Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: proposal

-The non-trivial SPT order of the AKLT chain can be revealed by its edge states. \kz{Under periodic boundary conditions, $\hat{\mathrm{H}}_\mathrm{AKLT}$ has a unique ground state.
-With open boundary conditions, the ground state becomes 4-fold degenerate, with two fractionalized degrees of freedom emerging on each of the two boundaries.} Those edge modes are protected by symmetry, which means that their degeneracy can resist local perturbations that do not break the corresponding symmetry \cite{Pollmann2012}.
+\refet{and the boundary vectors $b_A^l$ and $b_A^r$ represent the edge spin-1/2 modes and choose a specific state out of the 4-dimensional AKLT manifold. } \refet{In our work, we achieve stabilization into this 4-dimensional manifold with OBC, creating the AKLT state up to a boundary configuration.} \refet{The non-trivial SPT order of the AKLT chain can be revealed by those edge modes.} \refet{The edge states} are protected by symmetry, which means that their degeneracy can resist local perturbations that do not break the corresponding symmetry \cite{Pollmann2012}.
 For a better understanding of the edge states, one can visualize the AKLT state on a spin-1/2 chain.
-In this case, the AKLT state can be obtained by \kz{dividing the chain into adjacent spin singlet pairs, and then projecting the Hilbert space of each pair} into the spin triplet subspace.
-This is the approach that is followed in optical systems for the preparation of the AKLT state for measurement based quantum computation \cite{Kaltenbaek2010}.
+In this case, the AKLT state can be obtained by \kz{dividing the chain into adjacent spin-singlet pairs, and then projecting the Hilbert space of each pair} into the spin-triplet subspace.
+This is the approach that is followed in optical systems for the preparation of the AKLT state for measurement-based quantum computation \cite{Kaltenbaek2010}.
 Such a representation views the edge modes as unpaired spin-1/2 particles.

 To represent the AKLT state in a more relevant way to the driven-dissipative protocol, its parent Hamiltonian can also be written in the form of quasi-local projectors,